 Did you see my recent Instagram stories pertaining to gluten free graham crackers?
 To the subsequent gluten free Hedgehog Slice?
 Well today we’re back on the topic with these vegan, gluten-free Graham crackers.
 After the success of the non-vegan gluten free graham cracker recipe, I thought it was only fair.
 There are so many applications for a graham cracker – solo, as a s’more, as a tart crust, or, dare I hint, as a vegan, gluten-free Hedgehog slice.
 Plus, creating a vegan, gluten-free graham cracker just involved a few simple tweaks to the original recipe – tweaks that we’ll delve into below.

-Before we do, know that these Graham crackers are vegan, gluten free, nut free and FODMAP friendly.
+These Graham crackers are vegan, gluten free, nut free and FODMAP friendly.
 I don’t need to tell you that they’re dairy free, because, you know, they’re vegan.

 - These graham crackers use vegan butter in place of regular butter.
 I used Nuttelex buttery, which is the most commonly available butter substitute for me.
 Because ‘butter’ is one of the core ingredients of these crackers, the brand you choose will have a big impact on the final flavour.
 It might also impact the cooking time a little – different vegan butters have different fat contents.
 Nuttelex buttery has around 60g fat per 100g.